TheDoka/Hash_Decryptor/README.md

 	╚════════════════════════════════════════════════════════════════════════════════════════════════════╝
 	*Avaible encryption methods : MD5, SHA1, SHA256, SHA256, SHA512*

-A simple software I made, very convenient and useful.
-Basicly It reverse any MD5, SHA1, SHA256, SHA512 hash to text, but not magical it'll use a database creatde by his own to acomplish this.
+A simple software that I made, very convenient and useful.
+Basicly it reverse any MD5, SHA1, SHA256, SHA512 hash to text, it'll use a  database that the software will create on his own to acomplish this.

-I'll may be release the source code if you guys want, but nothing that interesting.
-I can easily upgrade it to support any encryption type.

 It's CPU based, it won't use lot of CPU but it definitly will use your RAM.